-If you would like to pay your education expenses monthly, use the Interest-Free Monthly Payment Option offered by our partner, Tuition Management Systems.
-The payment plan is available for a small enrollment fee and includes personal account service, automated account information 24 hours a day, access to your account through their web site, www.afford.com/hendrix.
-Visit the Tuition Management Systems web site for more information on payment options, education loans, free education payment counseling, and the many ways they can help you afford education.
+If you would like to pay your education expenses monthly, use the Interest-Free Monthly Payment Option offered by our partner, NelNet.
+The payment plan is available for a small enrollment fee and includes personal account service and automated account information 24 hours a day.
+Visit the Student Billing Center in your CampusWeb account for more information on payment options, education loans, free education payment counseling, and the many ways they can help you afford education.

 Student Photo ID Cards

 Each student is issued a photo ID card which serves as official college identification.
 The card is used for food services, entering residence halls on campus, library checkouts, check cashing and admission to campus events.
 It is also valuable in applying for student discounts for off-campus activities.
 Replacement cards cost $25.00 and may be purchased from the Student Information Desk in the SLTC.

 A check cashing service of up to $50.00 is available to students when funds are available.
 A student's billing account must be current in order to cash a check.
 The fee for a returned check is $30.00.
 Any student who has three returned checks within an academic year will have his/her campus check-writing privileges revoked.